juldrixx/ReactReduxWebpackTemplate/README.md

 ## Description

-A template for a react redux webpack project with thunk, saga and sass.
+A template for a react redux webpack project with thunk and sass.

 ## Installation

-Create 2 files:
+Create 1 file:

-- `.env.development`: environment variables for development mode
-- `.env.production`: environment variables for production mode
+- `.env`: environment variables

 ## Start